apihug/apismart-prompts/src/api/api.md

 ### `parameters`

-Define the parameters and responses for your API using the `Parameters`, `Parameter`.
+- Use `Parameters` and `Parameter` to define API parameters and responses.
+- Omit parameter definitions if not required, especially for POST requests where input and output are specified in the rpc method.

 ```proto
 message Parameters {